Life Lines

 Types of fractures of the skull

-The cheekbone and jaw bone also form part
+The cheekbone and jawbone also form part.

-of the skull and have to be carefully treated
+The skull has to be carefully treated

-to prevent further damage.
+To prevent further damage.

 Broken Nose

 A broken nose can be extremely painful.
 The nose may bleed.
-Do not attempt to pinch the nose, instead use a cold flannel and allow the child to hold it on their nose.
-Remember the nose is a part of the skull and the child will need medical care.
+Do not attempt to pinch the nose; instead, use a cold flannel and allow the child to hold it on their nose.
+Remember, the nose is a part of the skull, and the child will need medical care.

 Important!